 Jays are beautifully coloured members of the crow family.
 They are easily recognised by the brilliant blue feathers on their wings.
 You can find them on the Rye year-round, although for much of the year they can be hard to spot.
 Unlike crows and magpies, they are shy birds.
 So look out for a flash of white and blue and a screaming call as they fly between the trees.
 The best time to spot them is Autumn when they move about the trees looking for food.
-During this time they are easy to spot hunting for acorns which they store in their favourite hiding places to provide a source of food for the winter.
+During this time they are easy to spot hunting for acorns which they store in their favourite hiding places to provide a source of food for Winter.

 Great Cormorant – 9% of WildSide Users (3/33) reported sightings

 Surprisingly for a park in the middle of bustling Peckham, the pond in the centre of the Rye provides a home to great cormorants.
-They appear to be occasional visitors to the area, with members of the Friends of Peckham Rye reporting that there used to be up to five cormorants living on the pond a number of years ago.
+They are occasional visitors to the area, with the Friends of Peckham Rye reporting that there used to be up to five cormorants living on the pond a number of years ago.
 Today you can occasionally catch a glimpse of these unique visitors.
 Cormorants stand out unmistakably from the other water birds found in the Rye.
-Look out for a black bird with a slender neck spreading their wings and cleaning their feathers.
+Look out for a black bird with a slender neck spreading its wings and cleaning its feathers.

 Green woodpecker – 15% of WildSide Users (5/33) reported sightings